When we started our debt-free journey, we became laser-focused on budgeting and paying off debt.

 Do you have a vacation coming up or want to plan something fun?

-Set up a sinking fund to save a small amount every month.
+Set up a sinking fund to save a little money every month.
 Doing this ensures you will have the money to spend when it comes time to partake in fun!

 Buying second-hand is a great way to save money, but only when it makes sense.